Folakemi2024/Sales-Performance-Analysis-of-a-retail-Store/README.md

 - The chart shows the revenue generated from different subscription suscribers.
 The Basic subscription generates the highest revenue, followed by the Standard and Premium subscription.

 <img width="364" alt="Average month subscription" src="https://github.com/user-attachments/assets/cd300968-a9ee-4196-88ca-6e31633b206a">

+- The pie chart shows the average subscription month duration for different subscription types.
+All three subscription types, Basic, Premium, and Standard, have an average subscription month duration of 12 months.